phasync/phasync/README.md

 }
 ```

-You can even parallize much more complex flows:
+You can even parallelize much more complex flows:

 ```php
 function crawl_for_urls(string $baseUrl) {